EoinOKelly/Epic-KFC/server/docs/database/database_design.md

 - Public prekey material only.
 - `used_at` is set when the prekey bundle endpoint hands out a prekey.
-- The message send route may include `consumed_one_time_prekey_id`, but the backend cannot prove the ciphertext cryptographically used that prekey.
+- The message send route accepts `consumed_one_time_prekey_id`, but the backend cannot prove the ciphertext cryptographically used that prekey.

 Indexes/constraints: